qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

         [5.]])
 TODO: !!!
 Change this results for the actual ones !!!

+getting the integrated values of the I/Q signals received by the digitizer!

+.. note::

     When disabling scope acquisition mode, the array obtained has shape `(#sequencers, 2, #bins)`.
 In this case, given that you are using only 1 sequencer to acquire the results, you would obtain an array with shape `(2, #bins)`.

-.. note::

-    Remember that the values obtained correspond to the integral of the I/Q signals received by the digitizer.

 |

 Running a Rabi sequence with Platform:
 ---------------------------------------

-To do a Rabi sequence, you need to build, connect and setup the platform, and you also need a circuit with a pi pulse and a measurement gate in qubit ``q`` (``int``), as in the previous examples, which all together look like:
+To perform a Rabi sequence, build, connect and set up the platform, and then create a circuit with a pi pulse and a measurement gate in qubit ``q`` (``int``), as in the previous examples, which all together look like:

 .. code-block:: python